 - The park is named after a huge fort that towers over the park.

 - This park has Banas River to its North and Chambal River to its South.

 - Ranthambore Park is a combination of dry tropical forests, lakes, streams, rocky terrain and grassy meadows.

-- This park also has the second largest banyan tree of the country.
+- The park also has the second largest banyan tree in the country.

 - The common frog is the only amphibian species that can be found in the Ranthambore National Park.

 - The park is closed from July to September due to the monsoon season and it is also the mating season for tigers.